rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 }
 ```

-It doesn't see there is a typo in `someMetho` name, and that the 2nd parameter must be `string`.
+It doesn't see a typo in the `someMetho` name or that the second parameter must be `string`.

 🙅